telerik/ajax-docs/controls/scheduler/server-side-programming/server-events/appointmentupdate.md

 ## Getting recurrence rule when a recurring appointment is dragged or resized

-It is a known issue that occurs in cases when a recurring Appointment is dragged or resized the recurrence rule of the ModifiedAppointment is not updated properly.It can be generated correctly by use the following code:
+It is a known issue that occurs in cases when a recurring Appointment is dragged or resized the recurrence rule of the ModifiedAppointment is not updated properly.
+It can be generated correctly by using the following code: